aquivere/taskit/README.md

 3. In the Product tab, choose Destination and set it to your iPhone.
 4. Run the code to launch the app on your iPhone.
 5. In your iPhone settings, head to General > Device Management > Apple Development and click Trust to allow the app to be run on your phone.
-6. The app is now available to be used on your phone!
+6. The app should now be available to be used on your phone!
 Please note that this build will only last for 7 days on your phone.